-Conceptually the model is not related to specific positions in the organisation, nor at specific personality styles, but rather at specific types of behaviours which guarantee elevate levels of effectiveness in the framework of a Digital Transformation initiative.
+Conceptually the model is not related to specific positions in the organisation, nor to specific personality styles, but rather to specific types of behaviours which guarantee elevated levels of effectiveness in the framework of a Digital Transformation initiative.

 Agile Leadership by Accenture | SolutionsIQ

-This model looks at two axes: Drivers of Agile Leadership and Horizons, end effectively identifies nine domains that should be mastered to allow for what the authors identified as truly Agile Leadership.
+This model looks at two axes: Drivers of Agile Leadership and Horizons intended as impact areas, and effectively identifies nine domains that should be mastered to allow for what the authors identified as truly Agile Leadership.

 Agile Leadership and the GRIP Framework

-Developed by dutch consulting firm Prowareness, it also focuses on a view of Agile Leadership.
+Developed by Dutch consulting firm Prowareness, it also focuses on a view of Agile Leadership, also embedded in Peter Koning’s book Agile Leadership Toolkit.
 It essentially identifies four dimensions that would allow a leader to thrive in an agile environment.